 Nervous or Excited!?

 If your pet is anxious, feel free to spend time prior to or after your appointment outside on our grassy knoll or take a walk on the trail in Anderson Park, all available a short walking distance from our Hospital.
 Please note if there is a chance a urine sample will be collected, please do not walk your pet until after the appointment.
 We offer aromatherapy for dogs, cats and their people!
-Grab an aromatherapy infused bandanna for your pet and enjoy our complimentary lavender wrapped towels, neck pillows and warm tea for yourself on your way to the exam room.
 Please let us know ahead of time if you or your pet has any allergies to aromatherapy, special sensitivities or allergies to medicine, or anxiety towards people or other animals.
-We do offer a variety of ways to perform the examination, including if weather permitted, examinations outside!
+We do offer a variety of ways to perform the examination, including 5 individual exam room cabins, the first exam room of their kind in the Reno area; these exam rooms are perfect for those that prefer to have a lobby free experience and would like to be escorted directly from their car to a private exam room!
+We also have a Feline Exclusive exam room with a separate entrance to help our feline patients feel more comfortable during their exam.
 Please let us know any special request and we will do all we can to accommodate you and your pet!

 Come Dressed and Prepared!

 The Centers for Disease Control recommends all families with a pet (dog and cat) to perform a yearly fecal evaluation, to look for worms that may be contagious to your family.
 Please bring a FRESH sample that is less than 24 hours old.
 This sample will be sent to our out-of-house testing laboratory and results should be returned (weather permitting) within 48 hours.
-If results are abnormal, you will receive a phone call from a Veterinarian or Licensed Veterinarian Technician with the recommendations for treatment.
+You will receive a phone call from a Veterinarian or Licensed Veterinarian Technician with the results and if needed, recommendations for treatment.

 What will be Discussed and How Long Do I Expect to be There?